NICMx/FORT-validator/docs/usage.md

 Synchronizes the root certificate (the one pointed by the TAL) in `strict` mode, and once it's validated, synchronizes the rest of the repository in `root` mode.

 Useful if you want `root`, but the root certificate is separated from the rest of the repository.
 Also useful if you don't want the validator to download the entire repository without first confirming the integrity and legitimacy of the root certificate.

+### `--rrdp-disabled`

+- **Type:** None
+- **Availability:** `argv` and JSON

+If this flag is activated, Fort will utilize always RSYNC as the preferred access method.

+Otherwise, Fort will utilize RRDP when the preferred access method for a certificate repository is an Update Notification file URI.

 ### `--shuffle-uris`